-Issued under the Environmental Protection Act, Cap.20:05, Laws of Guyana, the Environmental Protection (Amendment) Act, 2005, and the Environmental Protection (Authorisations) Regulations, 2000.
+(Issued under the Environmental Protection Act, Cap.
+20:05, Laws of Guyana, the Environmental Protection (Amendment) Act, 2005, and the Environmental Protection (Authorisations) Regulations, 2000)

-- from the EPA and the implementation of adequate mitigation measures to reduce/ eliminate any adverse Environmental impacts. - 3.5 Store overburden stockpiles away from drainage systems and beyond 200 meters of away from any waterway, creek or drainage system. - 3.6 Consider the weather pattern before initiating major earthworks e.g., road maintenance, topsoil excavation.
-Monitor areas of exposed soil during periods of heavy rainfall. - 3.7 Conduct site clearing of any mine expansion panels in a gradual and phased manner to minimise sediment discharge. - 3.8 Use benchmarks to determine depth achieved during mining operations. - 3.9 Determine and demarcate the 'high' ground water depth.
+- 3.5 Consider the weather pattern before initiating major earthworks e.g., road maintenance, topsoil excavation.
+Monitor areas of exposed soil during periods of heavy rainfall. - 3.6 Conduct site clearing of any mine expansion panels in a gradual and phased manner to minimise sediment discharge. - 3.7 Use benchmarks to determine depth achieved during mining operations. - 3.8 Determine and demarcate the 'high' ground water depth.
 Conduct excavation to a depth that leaves five (5) meters above the water table.
-No mining is allowed at or below the water table. - 3.10 Ensure that all reasonable and practical measures are taken to safeguard any water source/ spring intended for use by the Residents/ Farmers/Developer residing in or utilising the Area.
-The pollution of a potable water source is strictly prohibited. - 3.11 Design and maintain a well-established drainage network to limit surface run off into these sensitive water bodies.
+No mining is allowed at or below the water table. - 3.9 Ensure that all reasonable and practical measures are taken to safeguard any water source/ spring intended for use by the residents/farmer/ Developer residing in or utilising the Area.
+The pollution of a potable water source is strictly prohibited. - 3.10 Design and maintain a well-established drainage network to limit surface run off into these sensitive water bodies.